sage-code/eve/manual/keywords.md

 |----------|-----------------------------------------------------------------------
 | import   | start import region
 | type     | define data-type or sub-type
-| constant | declare module constants (start with "." if is public)
+| constant | declare package constants (start with "." if is public)
-| variable | declare module variables (start with "." if is public)
+| variable | declare package variables (start with "." if is public)
 | function | start a declaration region for named expression

 ## Memory allocation